sib-swiss/RNAseq-introduction-training/docs/precourse.md

 * basic knowledge of *programming in R*
 * a way to connect to the server
 * a way to exchange files with the server
+* a way to type special programming-related characters on your keyboard

 See below for details.
 -->